 If you make onesies for babies, why not share a list of baby books recommendations for soon-to-be parents?
 Or how to get common stains out of the clothing so they’re able to make your onesies last and still look great.

-If you’re working to raise your awareness around the Black Lives Matter movement, why not highlight Black makers in your niche?
+If you’re working to raise your awareness around important causes or communities that are important to you, why not highlight these?

 There are so many ways you add value to your subscribers that go beyond notifying them when you’ve restocked your shop.